ibm-cloud-docs/schematics/workspace-setup.md

 {: shortdesc}

 **Before you begin**
-To create a workspace, you must be a service owner.
+To create a workspace, you must be a service owner and you must have [Terraform configuration files](/docs/schematics?topic=schematics-create-tf-config) in your repository.

 To create a workspace:
 1. Open the {{site.data.keyword.cloud_notm}} Schematics [catalog page](https://cloud.ibm.com/schematics/overview){: external}.